dnlam/dnlam.github.io/projects.md

       <img src="/images/papers/f2.png" class="thumbnail" width="200" height="200" />
     </div>
     <div class="paper-text">
-      <a href="https://coursera.org/share/e0209bfd5276fd9ef2bc9c9d1f7a5f54"><b>[F2] Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization
+      <a href="https://www.coursera.org/account/accomplishments/certificate/PSBN4VY96XLD"><b>[F2] Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization
 </b></a> <span style="font-size:16px;"><i></i></span><br />
       <span style="font-size:15px;"><i>
 </i></span> <br />
-      <a class="label label-info"> About  <span class="abstract">In the second course of the Deep Learning Specialization, we will open the deep learning black box to understand the processes that drive performance and generate good results systematically.
-By the end, we will learn the best practices to train and develop test sets and analyze bias/variance for building deep learning applications; be able to use standard neural network techniques such as initialization, L2 and dropout regularization, hyperparameter tuning, batch normalization, and gradient checking; implement and apply a variety of optimization algorithms, such as mini-batch gradient descent, Momentum, RMSprop and Adam, and check for their convergence; and implement a neural network in TensorFlow.
+      <a class="label label-info"> About  <span class="abstract">In the second course of the Deep Learning Specialization, we opened the deep learning black box to understand the processes that drive performance and generate good results systematically.
+By the end, we learned the best practices to train and develop test sets and analyze bias/variance for building deep learning applications; be able to use standard neural network techniques such as initialization, L2 and dropout regularization, hyperparameter tuning, batch normalization, and gradient checking; implement and apply a variety of optimization algorithms, such as mini-batch gradient descent, Momentum, RMSprop and Adam, and check for their convergence; and implement a neural network in TensorFlow.
 </span> </a> &nbsp;
         <a href="https://www.coursera.org/account/accomplishments/certificate/PSBN4VY96XLD" class="label label-success">Certificate</a>
         <!-- <a href="https://www.photonics.com/Articles/CEA-Leti_Researchers_Set_Throughput_Record_for/a65854" class="label label-warning">News</a> -->